 Because of flight security, there are many personal items you cannot pack in your carry-on.
-See the Transportation Security Administration Web site at http://www.tsa.gov for current information.
+See the Transportation Security Administration website for current information.

 Some other ideas for packing include: rolling your clothes, putting items inside of shoes (e.g. socks or underwear inside dress shoes in your suitcase), using space saver bags, and putting items such as underwear in Ziploc bags (if security searches your bag, they will quickly be able to see what is inside, and your personal items won't be strewn about!).
 A word of caution: just because you now have more space doesn't mean you need to fill it!
 And you'll want to save room to bring home souvenirs and gifts.